There's a rumor in St. Petersburg?

 - Kenneth MacMillan's 1967 ballet Anastasia focuses on Anna Anderson struggling to remember her past while in a Berlin mental hospital.
 In 1971, MacMillan expanded the ballet by adding two acts set before and during the Revolution, with the original material becoming the third act.

 - Fate/Grand Order's depiction of Anastasia averts the trope.
-She was gunned down with the rest of her family, and only mention of the survival theories is almost a footnote in the story, where Sherlock Holmes mentions the rumours about her survival but DNA testing has made those theories disappear.
-However, she was recorded in the Throne of Heroes as a Heroic Spirit, meaning that she can be summoned as a Caster-class Servant due of the Romanov family being mages in Nasuverse and the last thing she did before dying was make a contract with an elemental called Viy.
+She was gunned down with the rest of her family, and the only mention of the survival theories is almost a footnote in the story, where Sherlock Holmes mentions the rumours about her survival but DNA testing has made those theories disappear.
+However, she was recorded in the Throne of Heroes as a Heroic Spirit, meaning that she can be summoned as a Caster-class Servant, due to the Romanov family being mages in Nasuverse and the last thing she did before dying was make a contract with an elemental called Viy.
+However, she's the only one of her immediate family recorded in the Throne, which causes her a bit of angst since there's no hope of her meeting any of them again as Servants.

 - The DS game The Hardy Boys: Treasure on the Tracks has the final twist of the story involve this.
 Borrowing from the 1997 animated film, Anastasia had survived and traveled to France, where she married and had a daughter.
 That daughter later became a grandmother to one of the passengers on the Royal Express: Isabelle.
 What's more, the game depicts Anastasia still alive and meeting her great-grandchild at the end of the game.